With respect, honesty, and clear compassionate intent,families can begin to heal and create the foundation for a lasting recovery.

-Being close to someone with addiction or mental illness is hard and exhausting.
+Being close to someone with addiction or mental illness is difficult, confusing and exhausting.

 As an Interventionist, I believe in the dignity and power of guiding a person into recovery.
-I facilitate honest conversations, teach respectful, effective communication, and help families create a united, realistic plan balancing compassionate care with firm accountability.
+I facilitate difficult, honest conversations to help families and friends create a united realistic approach to supporting the person on concern while balancing compassionate care with firm accountability.

 “Empathy is the antidote to shame.”— Brené Brown

 • Trust is the foundation of any intervention.
-My transparent, honest, and compassionate approach preserves dignity, reduces defensiveness, and opens the door to real dialogue.
+My transparent, honest, and compassionate approach preserves dignity, reduces defensiveness and opens the door to real dialogue.
 When family members express concern without blame, set clear boundaries, and offer steady support, they create the safety needed for change.
-Surprise or ambush tactics trigger shame and destroy trust.
-An invitational—not confrontational—process is far more successful.
-I help families move forward with dignity, clarity, and hope.
+Surprise or ambush tactics tend to trigger shame and can destroy trust.
+An invitational—not confrontational— approach in my experience is usually more successful.
+In rare instances when the person of concern is cognitively challenged, in imminent danger or under eighteen years old the surprise method is sometimes the best approach.

 • My Intervention process is transparent, proven, compassionate, and inclusive.
 No ambush, no conspiracy, no secrets.
 This kind of intervention is non-punitive and is designed to support and inspire the individual’s recovery.
 Here is an overview of how I work….